GradSupport is here to help.

 Staff in the Office of Graduate Education provide advice and counsel on a variety of issues including faculty/student relationships, changing your advisor, conflict negotiation, funding, academic progress, interpersonal concerns, and a student’s rights and responsibilities.

-They can also help with excused absences and provide clarification about Graduate Policies and Procedures.
-As of Spring 2021, MIT is implementing Guaranteed Transitional Support for students who wish to change advisors or research groups.
+We can also help with excused absences and provide clarification about Graduate Policies and Procedures, and MIT implements Guaranteed Transitional Support for students who wish to change advisors or research groups.

 Challenges are easier to solve together.
 Sometimes, the first step on the path to a solution is reaching out for help.
 Staff members are available to meet with students: